Vhati/Slipstream-Mod-Manager/skel_unix/readme_for_unixlike.txt

   FTL resources.
 Specifically "data.dat" in the "resources\" directory under your FTL install.

+  On OSX, you can select "FTL.app", because the resources are inside it.

   In most cases, this should be located automatically.